Prior to jumping in here with ways to improve methylation I’d highly recommend you read the following blogs

 If you’re wanting to support better methylation or you’re freaking out because you’ve just gotten tested and discovered that you have an MTHFR SNP – this blog is for you.

 Two of the main types of MTHFR variations are called C677T and A129BC.
-The C677T variant is the one that is linked to problems.
+The C677T variant tends to be the one that is linked to problems.
 Those of us with the MTHFR variation have a defective MTHFR enzyme.
-We produce 30 to 70% less methyl-folate than someone without the mutation does.
+We produce 30 to 70% less methyl-folate than someone without the mutation.

 But don’t worry: there are lots of ways to increase your methylation and keep yourself running at your best.